top of page

 1. Overview of Approach to Engagement

-Dozens of studies have now demonstrated that digital interventions can improve mental health (Kim et al, 2023).
-However, these same tools suffer from high dropout rates which severely limits their usefulness in clinical practice (Boucher & Raiker, 2024; Amagai et al, 2022).
+Dozens of studies have now demonstrated that digital interventions can improve mental health (Horwitz et al., 2024; Taylor et al., 2024).
+However, these same tools suffer from high dropout rates which severely limits their usefulness in clinical practice (Boucher & Raiker, 2024, see Appendix A; Amagai et al, 2022).
 Furthermore, there is a demonstrated small or non-existent difference in effectiveness for those who engage in digital interventions.
-This lack of improvement persists across approaches, even in those where an adequate translation of real-world treatments to digital formats has occurred (Kambeitz-Ilankovic et al, 2022).
+This lack of improvement persists across approaches, even in those where an adequate translation of real-world treatments to digital formats has occurred (Kambeitz-Ilankovic et al., 2022).
 Despite the effort to convert well-established therapies to digital methods, adoption rates remain low and digital interventions are often underutilized (Boucher & Raiker, 2024).
 That’s why Resiliency Technologies (RT) developed its array of Sharpen products to optimize engagement as well as effectiveness.

 1. RT products have been developed in collaboration with experts to maximize efficacy, but also with the products’ intended users.
 Our products are created “by-youth-for-youth” using robust listening and integrating user voices at every stage of product development.

-3. we always incorporate an interpersonal element which can be a clinician recommending a product or a teacher guiding a class through a course,
+3. RT products always incorporate an interpersonal element which can be a clinician recommending a product or a teacher guiding a class through a course,

-4. products are designed flexibly to deliver therapeutic value when used imperfectly (as is always the case in real world usage).
-Our modules enhance one another, but also stand alone.
-Think of them as a string of single session interventions.
+4. RT products are designed flexibly to deliver therapeutic value, even when used imperfectly (as is always the case in real world usage).
+Our modules enhance one another but also stand alone.
+We encourage users and clinicians to think of them as a string of single session interventions.

-5. within the original version of the Sharpen wellness platform (for example in each customized wellness app deployed to a college or community organization), each individual intervention has been accessed without prerequisites and have shown to be beneficial.
-We assembled them into a series intending that they have a sequence, with de-stigmatizing being the first priority (Hinshaw et al, 2024; Martinez & Hinshaw, 2016).
+5. Within the original version of the Sharpen wellness platform (for example in each customized wellness app deployed to a college or community organization), each individual intervention could be accessed in isolation.
+Initial analyses indicated that these single-sessions were beneficial to the user.
+Once this was determined, the content was assembled into a sequence, with the first sequence aiming to de-stigmatize mental illness and treatment.
+We assembled them into a series intending that they have a sequence, with de-stigmatizing being the first priority (Hinshaw et al., 2024; Martinez & Hinshaw, 2016).

 Over the past decade, Resiliency Technologies (RT) has regularly deployed their Sharpen wellness interventions to various groups - from the parents of foster children to high school students to clinicians.
 Each deployment was conducted with the goal of a) improving the mental health and mental health literacy of the groups and b) collecting data to ensure the continued development of the Sharpen product.
 As a result, Sharpen has gathered a massive amount of actionable data over the initiation of 35 research studies.
 The data discussed in this document represents a brief analysis of two of RT’s larger studies; however, the information represents only a small component of the data available.
 Analysis remains ongoing in many of these studies.
 For additional information regarding ongoing studies and analysis, visit www.SharpenMinds.com/research.